 The AMP Management Team ensures the effective and efficient operations of AMP in providing relevant and up-to-date programmes and services to its clients and beneficiaries.
 The team is headed by the Executive Director.

-Mr Mohd Anuar Yusop, PBM Executive Director Mdm Hameet Khanee JH Senior Manager Ms Fauziah Rahman Manager, Training & Education
+Mr Mohd Anuar Yusop, PBM Executive Director Mdm Hameet Khanee JH Senior Manager Ms Fauziah Rahman Manager, Training & Education and Youth

 Manager, Facilities Management